haruosuz/mgsa/references/mgsa.metagenome.md

 6:13 PM · May 16, 2022
 https://twitter.com/BioMickWatson/status/1526128600617046022
 Mick W@tson on Twitter: "Another taxonomy-based approach to MAG contamination: How clear is our current view on microbial dark matter?
 (Re-)assessing public MAG & SAG datasets with MDMcleaner | Nucleic Acids Research | Oxford Academic https://t.co/Fpl1iHhR4K" / Twitter

+In our experience these really don't work very well especially for MAGs distant from the reference DB

+And if your MAGs are not distant from the reference DB, why are you creating them>

+I mean if your microbiome contains known genomes (which you can find out using containment queries), you don't need to create MAGs

 ----------
 ### 2018-09-15